JohnElstad/GestureModeSwapping/README.txt

 This is the code for my capstone project to train a neural network that can recognize different gestures.
-The project uses Mediapipe's libraries to recognized a users hand and then uses a trained network to take the hand predictions and recognize different gestures.

-4/13/22
-Currently, this code works on my laptop, but needs mediapipe and tensorflow installed.
-There are three jupyter notebooks.
-One for collecting data with the hand tracking, one for training the model and one for testing the trained model on a new video stream.
+The project uses ZED API to recognize body pose and predict gestures based on the pose.
+More information can be found in the capstone report.

+6/23/2022 - John Elstad
+Contains code that can swap between two predefined modes ("Follow Me Mode" and "Gesture Control Mode") using 6 predefined gesetures.
+The code recognizes the gestures using a custom tensorflow model and ZED api.
+Publishes move commands to ROS depending on the current mode.
+Mode can be adjusted with the Mode swap gesture.

+Gestures trained are:
+- No Gesture
+- Right
+- Left
+- Back
+- Forward
+- Mode Swap/Arm Cross

+Details about how to use the gestures are in the report.

+The code also includes two heatmap programs for mapping the effective range of the gesture algorithm.
+One program is for collecting data and the other is for actually generating the heatmap.

+The .h files are the saved custom models.
+These were trained by me and get imported into the mode swapping code.
+They recognize the gesture from the body pose estimations.